manisense/CS558-Computer-Systems-Lab-IITG/Assignment_4/README.md

 # Video Streaming Simulation

-This project implements a video streaming simulation using TCP, UDP, and multithreading as part of the CS558 socket programming assignment.
+This project implements a simulation of a video streaming service using both TCP and UDP protocols.
+The application consists of a Server and a Client that communicate in two distinct phases: Connection Phase and Video Streaming Phase.

 ## Overview